-At least 20 killed in Nagorno-Karabakh fuel depot blast as thousands flee
+Death toll rises in Nagorno-Karabakh fuel depot blast as thousands flee

-Armenia says at least 13,350 ethnic Armenians from the breakaway region entered the country.
+Armenia says at least 28,120 ethnic Armenians from breakaway region entered the country after Azerbaijan’s offensive.

-At least 20 people have been killed and hundreds wounded in a fuel depot explosion in Nagorno-Karabakh amid an exodus of ethnic Armenians from the region.
+Dozens of people have been killed and hundreds of others wounded in a fuel depot explosion and fire in Nagorno-Karabakh amid an exodus of ethnic Armenians from the region following a lightning military offensive by Azerbaijan.

-The region’s health department said 13 bodies were found and seven people had died of their wounds after the blast in the regional capital of Stepanakert – called Khankendi by Azerbaijan – late on Monday.
+The death toll from the blast rose to 68 on Tuesday, the office of Karabakh’s ombudsman said.
+At least 105 people were missing and 290 others wounded, it said.

 Keep readinglist of 3 items